 Students who do not have an on-going commitment of financial support from the University are eligible for the Parental Accommodation period and automatic extension of time limits but are not entitled to funding from the Childbirth Accommodation Fund.

-Students must submit requests for extension of time limits to their graduate program for approval, and to the Rackham Admissions, Academic Records and Dissertations (AARD) for approval.
+Students must submit requests for extension of time limits to their graduate program for approval, and to Rackham Graduate School.

 Payments from the Childbirth Accommodation Fund are administered by the Rackham Fellowships Office.
 The Principal Investigator or administrator of the grant supporting the student may request payment from the Fellowships Office.
 The Fellowships Office requires either verification that the regulations of the funding agency do not allow a period of reduced work load to accommodate the Parental Accommodation period or a request from the Principal Investigator for funding for a temporary replacement.
 Once it has been determined that the use of the Childbirth Accommodation Fund is necessary and has been approved, the Fellowships Office will provide the Principal Investigator with account information for charging the student's salary, stipend, and benefits during the six or eight-week accommodation period.
 Students with external fellowships that do not permit temporary absences should consult with their graduate program office, and have that office contact the Fellowships Office directly.